Nursing, Ph.D.

 - Responsive faculty who are nationally recognized for teaching excellence, nursing leadership, scholarly research and student mentorship

-- Faculty advisers who are individually assigned to mentor each student throughout the program
+- Faculty advisors who are individually assigned to mentor each student throughout the program

 - An online writing center